-New Delhi, (IANS) The union government will soon bring stand-alone legislation to deal with malpractices in sports, Law Minister Kapil Sibal said on Saturday.
+New Delhi, May 25 (IANS) The union government will soon bring stand-alone legislation to deal with malpractices in sports, Law Minister Kapil Sibal said Saturday.

 "We have decided to enact stand-alone legislation to deal with unfair practices in sports.
 There is no offence under Indian Penal Code (IPC) as of now for unfair practice in sports, so you cannot punish anyone," Sibal told reporters here.

 Sibal said the union government had sought the opinion of Attorney General G.E.
 Vahanvati on the matter.

 "He gave us an opinion that the union government can enact a law to check unfair practices in national and international sports.
 The draft of the new law will be ready in three to four days," he said.

 "Though we can amend the IPC and incorporate a new offence dealing with dishonest practice in sports, it would be much better to have stand-alone legislation," he said.